 If registration is not fully complete by the end of the fourth week of term, you will be withdrawn from the University.
 If you wish to re-register and are permitted to do so, a re-registration fee of £50 will be charged.

-ID must be either a passport or a driving licence which is valid at the time of registration.
+ID must be a passport, an EU national identity card, or a driving licence which is valid at the time of registration.
 Photocopies or other ID will not be accepted.

-International students must provide visa information in order to comply with UK Border Agency requirements.
+International students must provide visa information in order to comply with UK Visas and Immigration requirements.

 Original parchments, certificates, or transcripts must be provided to allow us to authenticate in person that you satisfy your entrance requirements, except where these are provided directly to us by UCAS.

-The Registration Wizard will be live from 18 September.
+With the exception of Nursing and Midwifery students (please see next paragraph), the Registration Wizard will be live from 10.00 am on Monday 15 September.
 Your username and password will allow you to go online to check emails and start your registration before you arrive at the University.
 The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is available online and details will be provided in your Welcome Guide.

 Information will also be available on the registration website at www.qub.ac.uk/welcome.